elgrons/Capstone/ResearchandPlanning.md

 * 1:20p Trying to get this API in working(ish) order so that I can start on front end by or before Friday.
 Working on how to correctly format seed data with EF Core using DateTime.

 * 2:19p Was following a JWT token/authentication YouTube tutorial and remembered that I never double checked the Lesson Plan's further exploration material back from Week 6 of C#.
 Pausing my tutorial and going back to reference the Lesson Plan material.

+* 3:00 Following tutorials to attempt to get JWT Tokens to work with authentication, but it seems like most every example utilizes Visual Studio and there is a significant "under the hood"-level of stuff happening with connection to SQL database.
+Considering switching to Firebase by Wednesday if I can't get this nailed down.